 We measure a particular form of phosphorous - Dissolved Reactive Phosphorous (DRP) because this is the only form available for aquatic plant and algae growth.
 Phosphorous is an essential element for plant growth but elevated levels can led to excessive plant or algal growth with associated problems.
 Over time, phosphate bound to sediment (soil particles in the water) dissolves and becomes DRP.

-The green line at the bottom of the graph represents the plan target for the Papanui catchment (0.8mg/L).
+The green line at the bottom of the graph represents the plan target for the Papanui catchment (0.015mg/L).
 Various land use activities are likely to be contributing to these high levels.

 This is live data recorded multiple times per day.
 There are no targets for these measurements; however these graphs give an indication of how quickly important aspects of river condition can change.

 There are many direct and indirect ways in which temperature can influence aquatic life.
-For example, warmer temperatures decrease the oxygen carrying capacity of water, and increase the metabolic rates of all forms of life.
+For example, warmer temperatures increase the metabolic rates of stream life, in turn increasing the amount of oxygen they require.
 Oxygen is produced by plants during photosynthesis.
-However, it can be severely reduced by certain types of pollution (e.g. organic).
-The percentage saturation of dissolved oxygen is water is a useful measure of ecological health.
-For rivers throughout Hawkes’s Bay water temperature and dissolved oxygen levels drop overnight.
+However, poor reaeration of oxygen at low flows, combined with high consumption of oxygen by plants and bacteria can result in oxygen dropping to low levels overnight, when there is no photosynthesis.
+The percentage saturation of dissolved oxygen is water is a useful measure of ecological health, especially in the low-gradient streams like the Papanui where oxygen is a critical issue.

 Disclaimers and Copyright